puppetlabs/puppetlabs-stdlib/README.markdown

 #### `uriescape`

+Escapes whole-URL strings (single string or an array of strings) for use as double-quoted arguments to shell commands and HTML attributes by URL-encoding unsafe characters like space, double-quote, octothorpe, and curly braces.

+This function is ideal for sanitizing untrusted whole-URL string inputs to prevent command or HTML injection without destroying their validity.
+In other words, a safe URL passed to this function will be unchanged, in contrast to the `url_encode` function, which will turn a valid URL into a completely inert string containing only alphanums and percents.

+Question mark, ampersand, and equals are not URL-encoded by this function.
+See `url_encode` for encoding arbitrary strings (including other URLs) as URL query string parameter values.

+Requires either a single string or an array as an input. *Type*: rvalue

+#### `url_encode`

-Urlencodes a string or array of strings.
+Percent-encode any URI-significant/illegal characters in a string or array of strings.

+Passing a whole-URL string to this function will return an encoded string which can then be interpolated, as-is, into another URL string as a parameter value, but which will not be useful by itself in applications until it has been URL-unencoded.

 Requires either a single string or an array as an input. *Type*: rvalue

 #### `validate_absolute_path`